London police officer apologizes for blackface incident

-The photos were sent to the mayor's office earlier in the week by a concerned citizen.
-The pictures were then forwarded to the deputy chief on Thursday, prompting him to call an investigation.
+The photos were sent to the mayor's office in late December by a concerned citizen.
+The pictures were then forwarded to the deputy chief, prompting him to call an investigation.

-Aarts has acted as a relief media officer for the police but Williams could not say how long she's been with the force.
+Aarts has acted as a relief media officer for London police.

-London Mayor Matt Brown, who also sits on the Police Services Board, was quick to respond to the photos.
+London Mayor Matt Brown, who also sits on the Police Services Board, also responded to the photos when they surfaced last week.

 "This is frustrating, concerning and disappointing.
 There is no place for racism in London," Brown said in a written statement.